 - Apply Moisturizer

 If your skin lacks moisture, it loses the ability to repair itself.
 This can increase the risk of skin damage further.
-To prevent this from happening, you can use a good-quality moisturizer.
-It will help to keep your skin hydrated and supple (1).
+Use a good-quality moisturizer for hydration and to prevent this from happening.
+It will keep your skin moist and supple (1).

 - Quit Smoking